alaingoga/react-demo/README.md

 ### Run

 The application run in dev mode and production mode.
-For dev it use webpack-dev-server and node express for production.
+For dev it uses `webpack-dev-server` and `node express` for production.

 DEV